Abasz/ESPRowingMonitor/docs/installation.md

 ## Auto compiler

 For Linux users an [Auto Compiler](../tools/auto-compiler.sh) script is provided that can either compile for any combination of the supported boards and rowers or compile for any supported board and a custom rower settings file.
 For usage please see `./tools/auto-compiler.sh --help`

+## ESPTool Desktop GUI (firmware flasher)

+A cross‑platform desktop GUI is available to flash firmware and manage precompiled firmware releases for the ESP Rowing Monitor without installing Python or CLI tools.
+The GUI allows selecting and flashing the supported Rowers and Boards based on the latest release.

+- Download & flash precompiled firmware: the GUI can fetch the latest release and flash it based on the board attached via the USB while listing only boards automatically.
+- Custom firmware support: the GUI also supports flashing local files from a local directory containing compiled .bin files and prepare the correct esptool write-flash command.
+- Common tools: Read MAC, Chip ID, Erase Flash and other utilities are available.
+- Auto-detect ports: the GUI auto-detects serial ports and can probe ports to determine the connected chip variant (ESP32, ESP32-S3, ESP8266, etc.).

+- Windows: download the `esptool‑gui‑windows‑x64.exe` from the release assets and run it.
+- Linux: download the `esptool‑gui‑linux‑x64` executable, mark it executable if needed (`chmod +x`), and run it.
+- macOS: download the `esptool‑gui‑macos‑x64.tar.gz`, extract it, then open the `esptool‑gui.app`.

+Notes:

+- The GUI bundles `esptool` and `pyserial` and auto‑detects serial ports where supported.
+- If you prefer a browser‑based option, you can still use the [ESPTools browser flasher](https://espressif.github.io/esptool-js/).
+- If the executable does not work it is also possible to run the python script directly, but dependencies will need to be installed with `pip`.

 ## Over-the-Air update